MIFF Awards 2024

 Blackmagic Design logo

-The 2023 recipient of this award was chosen by the same jury as that for the Bright Horizons Award.
+The 2024 recipient of this award will be chosen by the same jury as that for the Bright Horizons Award.

 Winner